 Employees and students are welcome to bring pets into the working and learning environment in accordance with this policy and PLU’s “Pets in the Workplace” procedures.
 Pets must be cared for in a responsible manner that ensures the safety of those on campus, as well as the safety of the pet.

-Copies of the procedures will be available at Human Resources.
+Copies of the procedures will be available at Human Resource Services.
 It is the responsibility of the pet owner to obtain and follow the procedures.

 Before bringing a pet to campus, the pet owner will check first with others in the work or learning environment to ensure that there are no concerns, such as allergies to dogs, etc. In the event of legitimate health problems, the pet may not be brought to that area.
 Otherwise, employees and/or students are encouraged to work together to find a reasonable compromise that is acceptable to everyone.
 If the pet owner requires the animal’s presence due to a documented disability, then reasonable accommodation will be made through the appropriate channels